Jared Goff: 2020 season: Final year in Los Angeles

 During the season-opener against the Cowboys, the first ever football game to be played at SoFi Stadium, Goff finished with 275 passing yards and an interception as the Rams won 20–17.
 In the next game against the Eagles, Goff threw for 267 yards and three touchdowns to tight end Tyler Higbee during the 37–19 road victory.
 The following week against the Buffalo Bills, Goff finished with 321 passing yards, two touchdowns, and an interception as the Rams narrowly lost on the road by a score of 35–32.
 The Rams overcame a 28–3 deficit to lead 32–28 before giving up the go-ahead score toward the end of the game.

-During a week-11 27–24 road victory over the Buccaneers, Goff threw for 376 yards, three touchdowns, and two interceptions.
-Two weeks later against the Cardinals, he had 351 passing yards and a touchdown in a 38–28 road victory.
-During week 16 against the Seahawks, Goff threw for 234 yards and an interception before leaving the eventual 20–9 road loss with a broken thumb in the third quarter.
+During a Week 11 27–24 road victory over the Buccaneers, Goff threw for 376 yards, three touchdowns, and two interceptions.
+Two weeks later against the Cardinals, he had 351 passing yards and a touchdown in the 38–28 road victory.
+During Week 16 against the Seahawks, Goff threw for 234 yards and an interception before leaving the eventual 20–9 road loss with a broken thumb in the third quarter.
 As a result, he was forced to miss the regular-season finale against the Cardinals.
-Goff finished the 2020 season with 3,952 passing yards, 20 touchdowns, and 13 interceptions to go along with 99 rushing yards and four touchdowns in 15 games and starts.